Responsive image

 A: Prior horseback riding experience is helpful but not required.
 However, this is no "Sunday trail ride at the county fair".
 Be advised:

-We move at a walking pace, but the mountain trails we travel on can be rocky, dusty, steep and less than perfectly maintained in places.
+• We move at a walking pace, but the mountain trails we travel on can be rocky, dusty, steep or poorly maintained in places.
 Even experienced riders are often amazed by the terrain we travel through

 If you any questions about whether this trip is right for you, please contact us to discuss your concerns.